corona-warn-app/cwa-server/docs/architecture-overview.md

 These files are based on the specification of Google/Apple and are generated in regular intervals.
 Each interval generates a `.zip` file, containing two files:

-1. export.bin: Contains the list of diagnosis keys
+1. export.bin: Contains the list of diagnosis keys.
 2. export.sig: Contains signature information needed for validating the export.bin file.
 The file structure definition can be found [here](https://github.com/google/exposure-notifications-server/blob/master/internal/pb/export/export.proto).